amartinsan/SNPs_pipeline/README.md

  The code to work requires to run in the same folder as the file intented to parse to the large merge_genotype.vcf also with the PCA-vcfa-data.rda file.

+ ## Perspectives

+- Other ordination/clustering techniques UMAP or t-SNE techniches are kinda new techniques that can cluster samples in an efficient way.

+Althought that does not mean that PCA, PCoA or NMDS classical ordinations cant work well for some data.

+For example when you are testing stuff like dummy data

+- This can be scalable in a server with Nextflow, Docker or API (Flask)

+- Betwern VCFr and SeArray/SNPrelate libraries a testing to compare wich is faster or efficient for big ammounts of data and samples should be done.